 “I’m Overloaded!”
-Responding to Sensory Dysfunction
+How to Help Kids with Sensory Dysfunction

 Ricardo is old enough to be dressing himself, completing homework, and performing other sequential tasks that an eight-year-old is expected to do, but he can’t get organized.
 Easily frustrated, he kicks and punches.
 He’s a smart, kind boy, but when he has to perform an action quickly, his focus falls apart.